merzann/v2_creative_spark_images_photography_shop/README.md

     - `session_id` from Stripe to retrieve order and bag data.
     - Stored `request.session["bag"]` data to reconstruct bag item details (e.g. print type vs. license).
   - Billing info is dynamically mapped from the user’s `UserProfile` model if available.
-  - **Responsive layout** adapts for digital or print formats:
+  - **Responsive Layout**:
-    - Product image shown on the left (≥ md breakpoint)
+    - Product thumbnails on left (for large screens)
-    - Title, format/license, quantity, unit price, and line total shown on the right
+    - Details (title, format/license, pricing, quantity) on right
+    - Summary bar at the bottom with VAT and discounts
   - **Order Summary** at the bottom details all costs including discount and VAT.

+---

-**Template-Driven Structure**
+### Template-Driven Structure**

   - Renders dynamic content with:
     - `order`, `bag_items`, `download_links`, `billing_info`, `shipping_total`, `discount`, `vat`, `grand_total`
   - Fully integrates with `CountryVAT`, `ShippingRate`, and `SpecialOffer` models.
   - Session-clearing logic ensures cart is reset after success.
+  - Uses a fallback plain-text confirmation email if the HTML version fails.
+  - `send_order_email()` handles both rich HTML and fallback text for confirmation.

 ---

 ### UX Highlights

-  - **Consistent progress indicator** using `.success-step` classes styled identically to the main flow.
-  - **Responsive display of product line items**, including:
-    - Print or license info
-    - Product thumbnail (hidden on small screens)
-    - Quantity and pricing clearly shown
-  - **Download buttons** for digital files are styled consistently and offer 1-click access.
-  - **Billing address formatting** follows the same structure as in invoice emails.
-  - **Thank you note** from the artist reinforces personal branding and user trust.
+  - **Consistent UI experience** with earlier checkout steps via `.success-step` styling
+  - **1-click digital download buttons** auto-generated for eligible products
+  - **Billing info and product list** mimic invoice formatting for transparency
+  - **No page reloads or session exposure** — all data comes via secure Stripe webhooks and authenticated views
+  - **Order ID included** to reassure users of successful processing
+  - **Thanks note from the artist** at the bottom of the confirmation screen

 ---